chyang913/NightDehazing/README.md

 # NightDehazing

-This matlab code is for "Variation-based Nighttime Image Dehazing Flow with Emphases on Halo Suppression and Color Preservation".
+This matlab code is for "A Variation-based Nighttime Image Dehazing Flow with a Physically Valid
+Illumination Estimator and a
+Luminance-Guided Coloring Model".

 # Requirements